 Suppose your business needs some software to automate some monotonous or complex tasks.
 After some thought and advice from a Java development company, you realize that Java is the best technology to use.
-But, this is not the end of your important decision-making.
+But this is not the end of your important decision-making.

-To help you, let’s define methodologies and this should help you pick out the Java software development services you require.
+To help you, let’s define methodologies, and this should help you pick out the Java software development services you require.

 What Is A Java Development Methodology

 Think of any application you use on your mobile or desktop.
 This application went through several steps from conception of the idea to development and testing.
-This process or group of processes used in software development is called a methodology.
+This process or group of processes used in software development is called a "methodology."

-In the Agile methodology, the risks of errors are minimized because development takes place in short periods known as sprints.
-But, developers and clients must communicate well to make this a reality.
+In the Agile methodology, the risks of errors are minimized because development takes place in short periods known as "sprints."
+But developers and clients must communicate well to make this a reality.

-Reasons for its popularity are its tendency to favor client requirements and user interaction over tools and processes.
+Reasons for its popularity include its tendency to favor client requirements and user interaction over tools and processes.
 Developers must try their best to follow the client’s requirements while still making the application ideal for the end-user.